DMKEBUSINESSGMBH/typo3-mksearch/Documentation/Changelog/Index.rst

 1.5.9
 """""
-* [BUGFIX] files with special characters like umlauts in their filename are now indexed correctly
+* [!!!][BUGFIX] sys_files with special characters like umlauts in their filename are now indexed correctly with the FAL indexer.
+You need the reindex all sys_file records!

 1.5.6
 """""